Settorezero/Arlok/docs/assembly.md

 Take the top plate (`arlok_plate_top`).
 The front-top part is the one with the ARLOK writing on it.
 Put 4x M3 6mm screws in the central holes having the Arduino layout, from bottom to top.
 Screw the 4x M3 10mm female/female spacers on the screws.

 ### STEP 12
 Place the 4AA battery holder on the servo brackets.
 It's no needed to attach it since will be held from the lateral wings of the top plate.
 Sold one wire of the pushbutton to the negative wire of the 4AA battery holder.
+Put 4 AA batteries in the battery holder.
 Be sure pushbutton is in the OFF position (eventually check with a multimeter) and then put in the batteries.

 ### STEP 13